 To learn more, e-mail email@example.com, or call 410-837-2050 x1049.

-Why is informal caregiving an important part of LGBT aging?
+Why is informal caregiving an important part of LGBTQ aging?

-- Many LGBT older adults have strained or estranged relationships with their families of origin
+- Many LGBTQ older adults have strained or estranged relationships with their families of origin

 - Families of choice are not often legally recognized

-- 1 in 4 LGBT adults will become an informal caregiver in their lifetime
+- 1 in 4 LGBTQ adults will become an informal caregiver in their lifetime

-- LGBT people often forgo health care/support due to subtle and explicit forms of discrimination
+- LGBTQ people often forgo health care/support due to subtle and explicit forms of discrimination

-- Many LGBT people are caring for one another as they are aging themselves, intensifying the need for resources and support
+- Many LGBTQ people are caring for one another as they are aging themselves, intensifying the need for resources and support

 We are all aging, and whether we're the caregiver now or will be the one in need of care, we can help you prepare for the future in ways that affirm and support you.

-The LGBT Health Resource Center offers programs and groups that can help educate LGBT individuals and their caregivers about common challenges they may face.
+The Center for LGBTQ Health Equity offers programs and groups that can help educate LGBTQ individuals and their caregivers about common challenges they may face.

 National Honor Our LGBT Elders Day